 What Causes Forward Head Posture

 The main culprit behind forward head posture is usually our modern lifestyle.
 Extended hours spent hunched over desks, staring down at smartphones, and a lack of awareness about maintaining proper posture all contribute to the development of this condition.
 Over time, the muscles in the neck and upper back weaken, and the supporting structures become strained, gradually leading to the forward displacement of the head.
+This means to fix forward head posture, we need to address issues such as whether our work station is set up ergonomically, as well as trying to maintain good posture at all times

 Negative Impacts on the Cervical Spine